-Pirinska Bistritsa Energia AD ("PBE") is duly registered by the Sofia City Court under company file No 10295/2000 with seat 2 Pozitano square, floor.
+Pirinska Bistritsa Energia EAD ("PBE") is duly registered by the Sofia City Court under company file No 10295/2000 with seat 2 Pozitano square, floor.
 5, 1000 Sofia, Bulgaria, re-registered with the Commercial register of the Registry Agency.
 Its main activity is study, design, and construction, funding and operation of hydro power plants.
 PBE is licensed by the State Energy and Water Regulatory Commission.
-PBE is the owner of two HPPs, united in one cascade.
-The plants are in the village of Gorno Spanchevo, close to the village of Pirin.
+PBE is the owner of three HPPs, two of which united in one cascade.
+The Cascade's plants are in the village of Gorno Spanchevo, close to the village of Pirin.
+The third HPP is HPP Ogosta, situated in the city of Montana.

-The number of employees of EPB as of 31 March 2022 and 31 December 2021 was 120 and 127, respectively.
+The number of employees of EPB (including all its subsidiaries) as of 31 March 2023 and 31 December 2022 was 119 and 118, respectively.